-Filter conditions include the ability to set a range from 0 to 1,000 for homopolymer length, to include or exclude range boundary values, and to include or exclude unannotated variants in filtered analysis results.
+Filter conditions include the ability to set a range from 0 to 1,000 for homopolymer length.
+In addition, the range boundary values can be included or excluded, and unannotated variants can be included or excluded in filtered analysis results.